ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 # Falling cherry blossom petal for spring mood particle

 <p>
-  If you are new to particle creation, you should read{' '}
+  If you are new to particle creation, you should read
   <a href="particle-basics">this particle basic</a> first because I will not explain these functions
   in detail.
 I will instead explain the thought process that comes in my mind during each creation.
   Now let's get started.